ibm-cloud-docs/containers/cs_cluster.md

 #### Updating the log collector server
 {: #cs_log_sources_update}

-You can update a logging configuration for an application, worker nodes, the Kubernetes system component, and the Ingress controller by changing the log collector server, or the log type.
+You can update a logging configuration for an application, worker nodes, the Kubernetes system component, and an application load balancer by changing the log collector server, or the log type.
 {: shortdesc}

 **Note**: To view logs in the Sydney location, you must forward logs to an external syslog server.